 Obama may have sold his plan as “free” college tuition, but it isn’t free to students and it definitely isn’t free to taxpayers.
-First, Obama’s plan will only cover “three-qarters of the average cost of community college.”
+First, Obama’s plan will only cover “three-quarters of the average cost of community college.”
 States are expected to pick up the tab for the remaining 25 percent.
 But even then, the program will only cover the “average cost” of tuition.
-Many students who go to schools with higher tuitions will still be on the hook for money.
+Many students who go to schools with higher tuition will still be on the hook for money.

 Second, nothing is ever free for taxpayers.
 On Air Force One today, Deputy Press Secretary Eric Schultz confirmed that the program will cost at least $60 billion over ten years.

 2) It Will Drown Community Colleges In Red Tape

 “There are no free rides in America,” Obama insisted today.
 And he’s right.
 Nothing is ever really free.
 “Colleges would to do their part by offering high quality academics and helping students actually graduate,” Obama continued.
 “States would have to do their part to.
 This isn’t a blank check.
 It is not a free lunch.”

 All this accountability may sound great in a political speech, but in real life what it all translates to is tons of paperwork and red tape for states and schools.
 If you loved the federalization of elementary education through No Child Left Behind, and all the millions of hours of paperwork that came with it, then you’ll love Obama’s plan to federalize community colleges.

 3) Too Many High School Students Aren’t Prepared For Community College

 Too many high schools are already failing to prepare their graduates for college and making community college as universal as high school, which is what Obama said the goal of his new plan was, would only make the situation worse.